On Jacobian group arithmetic for typical divisors on curves: Jacobian arithmetic for typical divisor classes

 Before doing so, we collect here the final statement of our results for the special case of $C_{3,4}$ curves and our previous algorithms:

-\begin{theorem} The algorithms of~\cite{FASKKM} for addition and doubling in the Jacobian of a $C_{3,4}$ curve are set up to work correctly with typical divisors as input, and yield typical divisors as output, provided that the two $\fieldK$-inversions in each algorithm can be carried out. \end{theorem} \begin{proof} All divisors $D$ of degree $3$ are represented by elements $F,G$ as in Proposition~\ref{proposition2.9}, by storing the elements $a,b,\dots, f$ as well as the inverse $a^{-1}$.
+\begin{theorem} The algorithms of~\cite{FASKKM} for addition and doubling in the Jacobian of a $C_{3,4}$ curve work correctly with typical divisors as input, and yield typical divisors as output, if and only if the two $\fieldK$-inversions in each algorithm can be carried out. \end{theorem} \begin{proof} All divisors $D$ of degree $3$ are represented by elements $F,G$ as in Proposition~\ref{proposition2.9}, by storing the elements $a,b,\dots, f$ as well as the inverse $a^{-1}$.
 Thus $a \neq 0$, and $D$ is typical.
 Moreover, the algorithm for the ``addflip'' of two divisors ($D,D' \mapsto D''$ with $\Divisor s = D + D' + D''$; see below) produces the correct answer, with $D''$ typical due to $a'' \neq 0$ by Propositions \ref{proposition3.3} and~\ref{proposition3.7}.
-A similar result holds when we compute the addflip for $D=D'$ (called ``doubleflip'' below), by using Corollary~\ref{corollary3.11} instead of Proposition~\ref{proposition3.3}.
+A similar result holds when we compute the addflip for $D=D'$ (called ``doubleflip'' below), by using Proposition~\ref{proposition3.11} instead of Proposition~\ref{proposition3.3}.
 The final inversion to obtain the sum or double in the Jacobian (Section~10 of~\cite{FASKKM}) is correct by Proposition~\ref{proposition3.8}. \end{proof}

 In the appendix, we give formulas for a speedup of the algorithms of~\cite{FASKKM} by approximately 15\%, arising from revisiting the previous work in light of the considerations that led to Proposition~\ref{proposition3.12}.